Research-Based

 What Is SUPERHUMAN Pre-Workout?

-SUPERHUMAN was created by Alpha Lion, a company responsible for a wide range of protein, fat-burning, muscle-building, recovery, and pre-workout supplements.
-They also sell apparel to balance out their brand, but their supplements are what really draw attention.
+SUPERHUMAN comes from Alpha Lion, a company producing diverse protein, fat-burning, muscle-building, recovery, and pre-workout supplements.
+They also sell apparel to round out their brand, but their supplements truly capture attention.

-The two co-founders, Troy Adashun and Jordan Fares, have been involved in the fitness industry pretty much their entire lives.
-Despite living over 3,400 miles away from each other and only meeting a few times in real life, Alpha Lion was created, and they’ve been running (and lifting) with it ever since.
+Co-founders Troy Adashun and Jordan Fares have spent virtually their entire lives in the fitness industry.
+Despite living over 3,400 miles apart and meeting only occasionally in person, they created Alpha Lion and have been running (and lifting) with it ever since.

 SUPERHUMAN Pre-Workout supplement unicorn flavor